jonney2021/E-Commerce-Store-Nextjs/README.md

-This is a E-Commerce Shop(CaseCrafter) built with Next.js 14, Tailwind, React.
+This is an E-Commerce Shop(CaseCrafter) built with Next.js 14, Tailwind, React.

 ## Highlights